Royal Rumble (2009): Aftermath

+Raw

 On the January 26 episode of Raw, The Legacy came out with two lawyers and a therapist.
 Randy Orton then revealed that he suffers from IED, which causes him to experience violent outbursts when provoked, losing all control of his emotions and actions.
 According to Orton and his lawyers, Orton had told Stephanie McMahon that if fired, he would not only take DiBiase and Rhodes with him but the whole locker room, as he would bring in a lawsuit against the company.

 The Raw brand started the qualifying matches for the brand's upcoming Elimination Chamber match at WWE's next pay-per-view event, No Way Out.
 Three of the qualifying matches saw Kofi Kingston defeat Kane, Rey Mysterio defeat William Regal and Chris Jericho defeat CM Punk to qualify.
 In a fourth qualification match, Shawn Michaels failed to win a match against John Cena that would have made JBL eligible to participate in the Elimination Chamber.

+ECW

 The ECW Championship feud between Jack Swagger and Matt Hardy had officially finished when ECW's on-air authority figure Theodore Long announced on the January 27 episode of ECW that Hardy had requested a move to the SmackDown brand.
 Swagger had other problems as his ECW title belt was stolen by Hornswoggle.
 When Hornswoggle's storyline father, Finlay, urged Hornswoggle to give the title back to Swagger, Swagger shoved Hornswoggle to the ground, which caused Finlay to knock down Swagger with his own championship belt.

+SmackDown

 On the January 30 episode of SmackDown, Matt Hardy proclaimed that he had no remorse about smashing his brother Jeff in the head at the Royal Rumble and costing him the WWE Championship.
 He then told the universe that he no longer considered Jeff a partner or a sibling.
 There were three Elimination Chamber qualifiers for No Way Out.
 The first match being The Undertaker versus Mark Henry, which Undertaker won via submission with the Hell's Gate.
 The second qualifier match was The Big Show defeating Festus with a K.O.
 Punch.
 The last qualifier was a triple threat match featuring Triple H, The Great Khali and Vladimir Kozlov.
 Triple H won the match after he delivered a Pedigree to Khali to pick up the victory.

+Future

 During the 2009 WWE Draft, the World Heavyweight Championship and WWE Championship switched brands.